cfriedt/zephyr-example-module/README.rst

 ********
 This repository contains an example module for the `Zephyr Real-Time Operating System <https://zephyrproject.org/>`_.

-The functionality of the example module itself is quite trivial - all that it does is calculate and print the `Fibonacci Sequence <https://en.wikipedia.org/wiki/Fibonacci_number/>`_, updating once per second.
+The functionality of the example module itself is quite trivial - all that it does is calculate and print the `Fibonacci Sequence <https://en.wikipedia.org/wiki/Fibonacci_number/>`_.

 Requirements
 ************